June 24, 2017

 * During whole-class meetings, lecture only occasionally and briefly in order to frame the interactive activities where the real learning happens.
 For example, offer deep questions for students that they can (a) think about silently for a moment, (b) discuss for a few minutes in pairs or small groups, or (c) reflect on in writing.
 The point is to create opportunities for students to be actively involved.
 But be skeptical about gimmicks like “clickers” that aren’t about being meaningfully active.
 These may improve rote recall but, according to a brand-new study, don’t promote — and may actually hinder — conceptual understanding.
 (Just because lectures are largely ineffective with respect to both of these outcomes doesn’t mean that a solution to one will be a solution to the other.)

-* Elicit students’ questions about what they’ve read and heard — and also their observations (“What do you notice?”) so they construct connections and distinctions rather than just listening to yours.
+* Elicit students’ questions about what they’ve read and heard — and also their observations (“What do you notice?”) and predictions (“What do you think will happen?”) — so they construct connections and distinctions rather than just listening to yours.
 This recommendation makes sense for any discipline and at any age.

 So if these suggestions are feasible and productive, why haven’t they been routinely adopted?
 One answer, simply, depressingly, is tradition.
 Lecturing is what instructors know.
 It undoubtedly played a central role in how they were taught.
 And it’s what students expect.
 This makes it the path of least resistance, which of course doesn’t offer even the beginning of an argument for continuing to rely on it.